FIRE CRACKER NIGHT – Hobart Showground

 “We want to thank Tasmania Police and Glenorchy City Council for their co-operation in the staging of this event, as well as the Wellington Volunteer Bush Fire Brigade which has donated its time to stand by while the event is underway.
 In fact, our efforts to make the evening a reality have been accompanied by a great deal of community cooperation and good will”.

-Gates will open at 5.00pm on May 27.
-Ticket sales will occur at the gates and via our website.
+Gates will open at 5.00pm on May 26.
+Ticket sales will occur at the gates only, no pre-sales.
 Children will be invited to help stuff the scarecrow, and rides for children will also be available.
-A fireworks display will occur at 7.30pm which allows parents to still have their kids tucked up in bed nice and early.
+A fireworks display will occur at 7.30pm and the event will close at 9.00pm which allows parents to still have their kids tucked up in bed nice and early.

 “Recent years have seen authorities clamping down on cracker night because of safety concerns.
 But the RAST believes it is a great community-building event so long as it is conducted safely.
 At the Showground we can provide a safe and accessible site for an activity we want youngsters to remember fondly for the rest of their lives, just like generations of past Australians”, said Mr Gadd.